Supreme Court Overturns Part of DOMA, Dismisses Proposition 8 Case

 Meanwhile, the Proposition 8 ruling appears to leave in place the initial district-court decision, which found the state voter initiative unconstitutional.

-The Prop.
-8 decision does not affect other state marriage laws.
+Same-sex couples in California will likely be able to marry soon, but the decision does not affect other state marriage laws.

 “A narrow majority of the justices voted to strike down Section 3 of the federal Defense of Marriage Act,” Richard Garnett, a law professor and associate dean of the University of Notre Dame Law School, told the Register.